fossillogic/fossil-network/README.md

 # **Fossil Network by Fossil Logic**

-**Fossil Network** is a lightweight, cross-platform networking library written in pure C with zero external dependencies.
-Designed for high-performance applications, embedded systems, and multi-protocol communication, Fossil Network provides abstractions for TCP, UDP, multicast, TLS, and non-blocking I/O, making it easy to build reliable networked software while keeping the footprint minimal.
+**Fossil Network** is a lightweight, cross-platform sockets library written in pure C with zero external dependencies.
+Focused on efficient socket management, it enables high-performance applications and embedded systems to communicate over TCP, UDP, and multicast.
+With abstractions for non-blocking I/O and event-driven networking, Fossil Network simplifies building reliable, socket-based software while maintaining a minimal footprint.

 ### Key Features